michaelmaxi/Databricks-Spark/README.md

 In this course we spend alot of time using SQL in Spark.
 SparkSQL Notebooks.
 click for --> [Lessons](https://files.training.databricks.com/courses/moocs/SQLDA/Lessons.dbc)

-Need to consider the Data characteristics -->
+When working with data you need to consider the Data characteristics -> Volume -> Velocity -> Variety -> Veracity

-Volume

-Velocity

-Variety

-Veracity

 It started with Data Warehouse's including structured data and proprietry systems.
 Then came along the Data Lake which allowed for unstructured data and open systems.
 Now the **Lakehouse** is emerging as a best of both worlds joining the 2.
 Looking to the future with a data single source of truth.